Broadway in the Cotswolds

 Get there: One hour 56 minutes by train from London Victoria to Margate; around two hrs 40 minutes by car.

-When the crowds in central London get too much, ditch Zone 1 for a field in the middle of nowhere.
+When the crowds in central London get too much, jump on a train and find some sweet relief in a field in the middle of nowehere.
 For a day of wintry repose, head to the Cotswolds and stride across some frosty fields.
 The village of Broadway, with its honey-coloured cottages, sweet shopfronts and rustic pubs, is an excellent place to start.
 Earn a pub lunch by strolling up to the grand turrets of Broadway Tower and admiring the view or, if you’re feeling energetic, hike part of the bucolic Cotswolds Way from Broadway to pretty market town Chipping Campden.
-Last one to the pub gets the first round in, yeah?

 BroadwayWorcestershire.